Main Content

 Alternatively, you can create actor and critic and use these objects to create your agent.
 In this case, ensure that the input and output dimensions of the actor and critic match the corresponding action and observation specifications of the environment.

-1. Create an actor using an rlDiscreteCategoricalActor (for a for discrete action space) or rlContinuousGaussianActor (for a continuous action space) object.
+4. Create an actor using rlDiscreteCategoricalActor (for discrete action spaces) or rlContinuousGaussianActor (for continuous action spaces).
+Use the model you created in the previous step as a first input argument.

-2. If you are using a baseline function, create a critic using an rlValueFunction object.
+6. If you are using a baseline function, create a critic using rlValueFunction.
+Use the model you created in the previous step as a first input argument.

-3. Specify agent options using the rlPGAgentOptions object (alternatively, you can skip this step and then modify the agent options later using dot notation).
+7. Specify agent options using the rlPGAgentOptions object.
+Alternatively, you can skip this step and modify the agent options later using dot notation.

 For more information on creating actors and critics for function approximation, see Create Policies and Value Functions.